MS Civil Rights Museum

 Jackson's history as a destination central to the Civil Rights movement means that generations of exceptional Black Mississippians have contributed to make the city what it is today.

-Leaders and activists like NAACP field secretary Medgar Evans, poet and professor Margaret Walker, and legendary writer Richard Wright paved the way for Black excellence in Jackson.
+Leaders and activists like NAACP field secretary Medgar Evers, poet and professor Margaret Walker, and legendary writer Richard Wright paved the way for Black excellence in Jackson.
 The legacy they created lives on in the dozens of Black businesses, restaurants, and community organizations that define Jackson.
 There’s no better time to plan a trip to the city that celebrates Black history and excellence year-round.

 It’s easy to work up an appetite while exploring Jackson, so when it’s time to break for some food, head to a local Black-owned restaurant.